SteveJustin1963/tec-SCOPE/README.md

 -

 ### build
 - Test with small cardboard mock up
+- test with small scope
-- next with 12.5" Newtonian reflector,
+- test with our old 12.5" Newtonian reflector on the original mounts